Building Data for Stacky Covers: Stacky covers as root stacks

-\begin{proof} The representability is \cite[Proposition 2.3.3]{Brochard-Functeur-de-Picard} so we need to show that it is étale.
-We will show that $\Pic_{\X/S}$ is formally smooth.
+\begin{proof} The representability is \cite[Proposition 2.3.3]{Brochard-Functeur-de-Picard} so we need to show that it is \'{e}tale.
+We will show that $\Pic_{\X/S}$ is formally \'{e}tale.
 Let $i\colon T_0\hookrightarrow T$ be a closed immersion of affine schemes over $S$, defined by a quasi-coherent ideal $J$ such that $J^2=0$.
 Let $\J$ denote the sheaf of ideals corresponding to $\X_{T_0}\hookrightarrow \X_T$.
 We have an exact sequence

 where the morphism $\J\to \Gm_{m,T}$ sends a local section $r$ to $1+r$, which is a homomorphism since $(1+r)(1+r')=1+(r+r')$.
 Hence we get a long exact sequence in cohomology

 since the Leray spectral sequence and $R^1i_*\Gm_m=0$ yields $H^1(\X_{T}, i_*\Gm_{m,\X_{T_0}})=\Pic(\X_{T_0})$.
 Since $\X\to S$ is cohomologically of dimension zero and $T$ is affine, it follows that $H^1(\X_T, \J)=H^2(\X_T, \J)=0$ and hence $\Pic(\X_T)\to \Pic(\X_{T_0})$ is an isomorphism.
 Hence $\Pic_{\X/S}$ is formally \'etale.
 By Lemma \ref{lem:piBGm} we then conclude that $\Pic_{\X/S}$ is \'etale. \end{proof}